MicrosoftDocs/azure-devops-docs/docs/reference/witadmin/witadmin-customize-and-manage-objects-for-tracking-work.md

 ## [Process configuration](witadmin-import-export-process-configuration.md)

 Process configuration defines the default configuration and functional capabilities that your teams can access using Azure Boards.
 The configuration determines the work item types that appear on the product backlog, sprint backlogs, Kanban board, and task board.
-For more information about process configuration and what you can customize, see [ProcessConfiguration](../xml/process-configuration-xml-element.md).
+For more information about process configuration and what you can customize, see [Process Configuration](../xml/process-configuration-xml-element.md).

 For the Inherited process model, you can customize backlogs from the web portal.
 For more information, see [Customize your backlogs or boards (Inheritance process)](../../organizations/settings/work/customize-process-backlogs-boards.md).